rchikhi/2025-logan-practical/PartA.md

 ![image](https://github.com/user-attachments/assets/a0a73965-5764-4dff-acba-71645dde48fc)

-We will focus on E. coli long-term evolution run *SRR2584403*, because it is small enough to test.
+We will focus on a E. coli long-term evolution run, identifier *SRR2584403*, because it is small enough to test.

 ![image](https://github.com/user-attachments/assets/a4e931d7-35f5-420c-b2b4-1ef138ca9900)